pmixer/SASRec.pytorch/README.md

-Update: in https://arxiv.org/html/2504.09596v1, I listed the ideas worth to try but not yet due to my limited bandwidth in sparse time.
+update: in https://arxiv.org/html/2504.09596v1, I listed the ideas worth to try but not yet due to my limited bandwidth in sparse time.

-Pls feel free to do these experiments to have fun, and pls consider citing the article if it somehow helps in your recsys exploration:
+pls feel free to do these experiments to have fun, and pls consider citing the article if it somehow helps in your recsys exploration:

 ```
 @article{huang2025revisiting_sasrec,